This article covers the nuts and bolts strategies to fix muscle dysfunction and muscle imbalances.

 If, in fact, the labral tears are causing people shoulder issues, we should be able to take someone off the street and, if we find a labral...

-When you’re suffering with chronic pain, you may search for the meaning behind your suffering.
-Why am I in chronic pain?
-Why do I keep hurting every day?
-What's wrong with me?
+When you’re suffering from chronic pain, you may search for the meaning behind your suffering, asking yourself What's wrong with me?
+Or What did I do to deserve this?

 If you're reading this you may have been told you have Thoracic Outlet Syndrome (TOS).